 - Lethargy (lack of energy, listless, excess drowsiness or sleeping)

 - Fever (normal temp is between 100 and 102 degrees Fahrenheit.
 Maybe lethargic, refuse to eat, sleep more, hide from the family.
 Skin feels warmer than usual, nose dry and warm, and back of the ears warmer than normal)

 - Obvious Pain

-The color of your dog’s poop can be an indicator of what type of problem he’s having.
-Formed poop that’s a nice chocolate-brown color is normal and says everything in your dog’s gut is working as it should.
+The color of your dog’s feces can be an indicator of what type of problem he’s having.
+Feces that’s a nice chocolate-brown color is normal and says everything in your dog’s gut is working as it should.
 If your fur-baby is passing stools of different colors, you’ll need to contact your vet.

-Here are some colors and characteristics that you need to look for when observing your pet’s poop:
+Here are some colors and characteristics that you need to look for when observing your pet’s feces:

 - Chocolate Brown, Formed Stool means your dog is happy and healthy with a gut that’s producing normal stools.

 - Red Streaks in the Stool may be an indication of bleeding somewhere in the lower segment of the gastrointestinal tract.